 Parish Safeguarding Policy

-The following policy was agreed at the PCC meeting held on 9th January 2018
+The following policy was confirmed at the PCC meeting held on 8th January 2019

 1. We are committed to: